4 Front Desk Must-Haves for Every Fitness Business

-Working in the wellness industry can be a mixed blessing.
+Working in the fitness industry can be a mixed blessing.
 Whether you run a yoga center, a boxing gym or a barre studio, your mission is to make others feel better.
 But inevitably, at some point in your quest to be all things to all clients, you’ll hit a wall that may prevent you from being your best self.

 When you don’t have the energy or motivation to be your best self, it directly impacts your business.
 And sometimes, hitting those lulls—even for a short period of time—can be damaging to business.